 High crude birth rates in Flemish central cities

-8 of the 13 central cities have a crude birth rate which is higher than the rate for the Flemish Region (9.9 births per 1,000 inhabitants) for the 2016-2018 period.
-Antwerp, Mechelen and Ghent lead the central cities; Hasselt, Ostend and Bruges follow.
+8 of the 13 central cities have a crude birth rate that is higher than the average crude birth rate for the Flemish Region (9.7 births per 1,000 inhabitants) for the 2017-2019 period.
+Antwerp, Mechelen, Turnhout and Ghent lead the central cities; Hasselt, Ostend and Bruges have the lowest rates.

 The crude birth rate partially reflects the age structure of the population, with typically low values in an ageing population.

-Flemish crude birth rate in line with European average
+Flemish crude birth rate just above European average

-The crude birth rate in 2017 for the Flemish Region (9.9 births per 1,000 inhabitants) is equal to the average for the countries of the European Union (EU28).
+The crude birth rate in 2018 for the Flemish Region (9.8 births per 1,000 inhabitants) was just above the average for the countries of the European Union (EU28).